nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/setup.md

 ### Launch CloudFormation Stack
 AWS CloudFormation provides a common language to describe and provision infrastructure resources in your cloud environment.
 CloudFormation allows you to use a simple text file to model and provision the resources needed for the workshop.
 For this workshop, we've pre-created a template that simplifies some of the setup.
 The infrastructure it creates is needed to run the activities.

-Once you have successfully changed the AWS Region to US West (Oregon), click the button below to launch a CloudFormation stack to create the required resources:
+Once you have successfully changed the AWS Region to US West (Oregon), click the button below to launch a CloudFormation stack to create the required resources.

 [![Launch Stack](../../images/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home#/stacks/new?templateURL=https://public-mcfeenea-sm-nb.s3.amazonaws.com/drnotebook.json&region=us-west-2)